You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 Management Tips:

-• Applying moist heat to the ribs can provide relief.
+• Applying moist heat to the ribs can provide comfort.

 • Gentle, targeted care programs, such as those using the Activator method, may help address persistent rib discomfort.